15 amazing days of outback adventures from Adelaide to Darwin!

 Day 8 - Kings Canyon – Alice Springs

-Things are bigger in the NT outback, from the cattle stations the size of a small country to the MacDonnell Ranges, which stretch like a dinosaur spine toward the character-filled town of Alice Springs.
-Aside from its plethora of Aboriginal galleries and art stores, Alice makes Australian history for her 1872 Telegraph Station, one of 12 along the Overland Telegraph Line that traverses a whopping 3,200 kilometres between Adelaide and Darwin.
-Glimpse it up close, then from afar as you ascend Anzac Hill for panoramic views that inspired many of those paintings in Alice’s galleries.
+Things are bigger in the NT outback, from the cattle stations to the MacDonnell Ranges, which stretch like a caterpillar toward the town of Alice Springs.
+Alice Springs makes Australian history for her 1872 Telegraph Station, one of 11 along the Overland Telegraph Line that traverses a whopping 3,200 kilometres between Adelaide and Darwin.
+Glimpse it up close, then from afar as you ascend Anzac Hill for panoramic views that inspired many of those paintings in Alice Springs' galleries.

 Day 9 -Alice Springs Sightseeing

-Aboriginal culture is strong in Alice Springs, as you’ll fast find on a tour revealing the history of the Arrernte people.
-The other thing that’s strong is community spirit – it has to be when there are so few people scattered over such a vast area of land.
-Enter the Royal Flying Doctor Service, its base a museum of sorts that goes behind the scenes of the life-saving health services it delivers to people living in remote realms.
+Aboriginal culture is strong in Alice, as you’ll fast find on a tour of the Alice Springs Desert Park.
+It’s home to a vast range of plants and wildlife native to the area.
+You can really experience the beauty and diversity of this incredible landscape.
+The Arrernte people, traditional owners of the park, are also on hand to share their local wisdom and knowledge.
+The other thing that’s mighty is community spirit – it’s essential when there are so few people scattered over such a vast area of land.
+Enter the Royal Flying Doctor Service, its base a museum that goes behind the scenes of the life-saving health services delivered to people in remote realms.
 One of the benefits of being this far-flung is the lack of light pollution.
 And at Earth Sanctuary World Nature Centre, this equates to epic stargazing.
-Your BBQ dinner here with the Falzon family is enlightening and uplifting – think stories of self-sufficient living, astronomy and even a tune or two on the didgeridoo.
+Your Be My Guest BBQ dinner here with the Falzon family is enlightening and uplifting - think stories of self-sufficient living, astronomy and even a tune or two on the didgeridoo.

 Day 10 - Alice Springs – Tennant Creek

 1.3 million square kilometres – that’s the eye-watering distance the School of Air’s lessons are broadcast across daily.
-Watch a live session with kids who would otherwise have no access to public education.
-It doesn’t matter how knowledgeable you are, you might just believe in aliens when you pass Wycliffe Well, the self-proclaimed ‘UFO capital’ of Australia.
-But it’s the devil that awaits (well, his marbles) at Karlu Karlu, where precariously balanced boulders appear to have been superglued together.
+If touring during the school term, you may be lucky enough to observe live educational sessions featuring children who otherwise may not have access to public education.
+Approximately an hour south of Tennant Creek is Karlu Karlu, the Devils Marbles, a collection of hundreds of boulders that vary in size, with some 6 metres high.
+These boulders have formed over millions of years and continue to crack and change over time.
 The most prized rock found in this part of the world is, however, gold, which is why your base for the night, Tennant Creek, exists.

 Day 11 - Tennant Creek – Katherine